Search

 About FIND India

 FIND’s portfolio in India has expanded significantly.
 Alongside a continued focus on TB diagnostics we are working on a wide variety of technical and community-level interventions across the country.
+The FIND portfolio in India has expanded significantly in recent years, and now oversees programmes and projects throughout Southeast Asia.
+We work in partnership with both the public and private sectors as well as the Government of India on a wide array of technical and community-level interventions.

 Financial statements